Mindfulness worked as well for anxiety as drug in study

 After two months, anxiety as measured on a severity scale declined by about 30% in both groups and continued to decrease during the following four months.

-Study results, published Wednesday in the jouranl JAMA Psychiatry, are timely.
-In September, an influential U.S. health task force recommended routine anxiety screening for adults, and numerousreports suggest global anxiety rates have increased recently, related to worries over the pandemic, political and racial unrest, climate change and financial uncertainties.
+Study results, published Wednesday in the journal JAMA Psychiatry, are timely.
+In September, an influential U.S. health task force recommended routine anxiety screening for adults, and numerous reports suggest global anxiety rates have increased recently, related to worries over the pandemic, political and racial unrest, climate change and financial uncertainties.

 Anxiety disorders include social anxiety, generalized anxiety and panic attacks.
 Affected people are troubled by persistent and intrusive worries that interfere with their lives and relationships.
 In the U.S., anxiety disorders affect 40% of U.S. women at some point in their lives and more than 1 in 4 men, according to data cited in U.S. Preventive Services Task Force screening recommendations.

 Mindfulness is a form of meditation that emphasizes focusing only on what’s happening at the moment and dismissing intrusive thoughts.
 Sessions often start with breathing exercises.
-Next might be “body scans” — thinking about each body part systematically, head to toe When worried thoughts intrude, participants learn to briefly acknowledge them but then dismiss them.
+Next might be “body scans” — thinking about each body part systematically, head to toe.
+When worried thoughts intrude, participants learn to briefly acknowledge them but then dismiss them.

 Instead of ruminating over the troubling thought, “you say, ‘I’m having this thought, let that go for now,’’’ said lead author Elizabeth Hoge, director of Georgetown University’s Anxiety Disorders Research Program.
 With practice, “It changes the relationship people have with their own thoughts when not meditating.”